 In 2015, Scott released his debut album ‘Upsurge’ with the ‘Scott Wood Band’, produced by Calum MacCrimmon of Breabach.
 The production of the album took him to Ann Arbor, Michigan to mix with the esteemed producer Tyler Andrew Duncan, which in turn inspired Scott to learn about music production and open his own studio some years later.
 The band then received nominations for ‘Album of the Year’ and ‘Folk Band of the Year’ at the Scots Trad Music Awards.
 The band’s last performance was on the 2017/18 BBC Hogmanay Show with an audience of 2.5 million viewers across the world.
 Since then, they have been on a hiatus, but have plans of recording another album in 2020 with a new vision.

-Being a strong Christian, Scott loves performing in any worship setting and in 2017, formed ‘Celtic Worship’ with my wife Mhairi and friends.
+Being a strong Christian, Scott loves performing in any worship setting and in 2017, formed ‘Celtic Worship’ with his wife Mhairi and friends.
 The aim of the band was to bring together a group of Scottish Christian professional musicians, and rework old Hymns with an honest and understated folk interpretation.
 Their videos online surpassed 2.5 million views, and in 2018 they released their debut album ‘Homeward’, and are recording a follow up album due for release January 2021.

 Scott is also involved on the other side of the musical glass, and runs Oak Ridge Studios straight from his home in Bishopbriggs, Glasgow, producing, recording, and mixing music for other artists.
 He has worked with acts such as RURA, Anxo Lorenzo, Project SMOK, Celtic Worship, Assynt, Eabhal, Gnoss, Skipinnish, Skerryvore, Josie Duncan and Pablo Lafunete, The Alyn Cosker Group, Hannah Rarity, James Harper, Ron Jappy and many more.